decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-18-two-round-Simplex.md

 ### Acknowledgments

 The work is done during the authors' visits to a16z Crypto Research.
-The authors thank Kartik Nayak for helpful discussions.
-We thank Max Resnick for valuable feedback.
+The authors thank Kartik Nayak and Max Resnick for valuable feedback.

 Your thoughts/comments on [X](https://x.com/ittaia/status/1946296784587776058).